-- Encourage the minimization of the amount of impervious surfaces of development and utilize acceptable retrofit techniques in redevelopment in order to minimize stormwater runoff through the use of appropriate low-impact development techniques, for example as outlined in the Center for Watershed Protection manuals. - 2.
-Encourage the use of semi-pervious or pervious surfaces and other low-impact development techniques, for example as outlined in the Center for Watershed Protection manuals.

-- 3. Require, as part of an application for a rezoning and/or special use permit, the general location of impervious surfaces to be identified and that a statement be included indicating what the maximum amount of impervious surfaces will be upon completion of the development. - 4.
-Continue an enforcement/monitoring program to ensure that, during and after development, peak stormwater flows do not exceed pre-development peak flows, in terms of quantity, quality, and volume. - 5.
-At the time of an application for a rezoning or special use permit, seek commitments to use low-impact design to mitigate the impact of parking areas, for example as outlined in the Center for Watershed Protection Manuals, and encourage structured parking.
+- 1. Encourage the minimization of the amount of impervious surfaces of development and utilize acceptable retrofit techniques in redevelopment in order to minimize stormwater runoff through the use of appropriate low-impact development techniques, for example as outlined in the Center for Watershed Protection manuals. - 2.
+Encourage the use of semi-pervious or pervious surfaces and other low-impact development techniques, where appropriate, for example as outlined in the Center for Watershed Protection manuals. - 3.
+Continue an enforcement/monitoring program to ensure that, during and after development, peak stormwater flows do not exceed pre-development peak flows, in terms of quantity, quality, and volume. - 4.
+At the time of an application for a rezoning or special use permit, seek commitments to use low-impact design, where appropriate, to mitigate the impact of parking areas, for example as outlined in the Center for Watershed Protection Manuals, and encourage structured parking.